From scratch Gluten-Free Vegan Chocolate Cupcakes that are tender, chocolatey, and perfect in every way.

 Originally posted in February of 2013, and recently given a photo refresh, these Gluten-Free Vegan Chocolate cupcakes are going to win you over!

-I added them to this website when my cookbook launched.
 The photo I originally added to the post didn’t do the cupcakes justice.

 Recently I’ve been going through older recipes and refreshing the photos and content.
 Now that my photography is where I want it to be, I want ever recipe on my site to have a lovely photo – these Gluten-Free Vegan Cupcakes included.